FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 ## Building and installing dependencies

-Before running the package for the first time, you need to execute all these commands:
+Before running the package for the first time, you need to execute all these commands in the workspace folder (named "ros2_ws" on the VM):

 1. Resolve dependencies:`rosdep install -i --from-path src --rosdistro humble -y`
 2. Build the workspace:`colcon build`